Graphic Equalizer

 Graphic equalizers are one of the simplest types of equalizers available.
-They usually consist of multiple graphical sliders and other controls that producers use for altering and controlling the frequency response of an audio system.
-Graphic equalizers mostly boost or cut the frequencies of the sound signal.
+They usually consist of multiple graphical sliders and other controls that producers use to alter and control an audio system's frequency response.
+Graphic equalizers mainly boost or cut the frequencies of the sound signal.
 Additionally, they help in shaping the audio output and making the best use of the digital music library and speaker setup of specific audio systems.

-A technology behind graphic equalizer works like a series of filters.
-The input signal passes through each filter of a particular frequency, and when one changes the slider positions, it boosts or cuts the frequency components of the signal.
+The technology behind graphic equalizer works like a series of filters.
+The input signal passes through each filter of a particular frequency, and when one changes the slider positions, it boosts or cuts the signal's frequency components.
 The vertical position of each slider denotes the gain applied at the frequency band.
-Therefore, the knobs look like a graph depicting the equalizer’s response with respect to its frequency.
+Therefore, the knobs look like a graph depicting the equalizer's response concerning its frequency.

-The number of controls in a graphic equalizer depends upon the number of fixed frequencies it works on.
+The number of controls in a graphic equalizer depends on the fixed frequencies it works on.
 In addition, the number of frequency channels of the equalizer depends upon its intended use.
 Consequently, a typical five-band graphic equalizer has sliders for five fixed frequency bands:

 • Low bass (30 Hz)